KingoftheHomeless/in-other-words/README.md

 profileSpin :: IO ()
 profileSpin = runM $ bracketToIO $ runTracePrinting $ profileTimingToIO $ do
   time "spin" (spin 1000000)
-  time "spinWithFail" (spin 1000000 >> undefined)
+  time "spinAndFail" (spin 1000000 >> undefined)
 {-
-This prints:
+This prints the following (exact times are machine specific):

   Timing of spin: 1.3399935999768786 seconds.
-  Timing of spinWithFail failed due to some error!
+  Timing of spinAndFail failed due to some error!
   *** Exception: Prelude.undefined
 -]
 ```